Back to Home Page

 Net Capital Gain = $500,000 - ($350,000 + $20,000) = $130,000 Taxable Capital Gain = $130,000 × 50% = $65,000 This $65,000 will be added to your income and taxed at your marginal rate.

-4. Capital Gains Tax on Stocks and Investments
+4. Stocks and Investments

 5. Tax Rates and the 50% Inclusion Rule

-In Canada, only 50% of your capital gain is taxable, which is then added to your total income.
+In Canada, only 50% of your gain is taxable, which is then added to your total income.
 The amount of tax owed depends on your marginal tax rate, which varies by province and income bracket.

 Example of tax rates for taxable income: